 Geographers study physical and biological environments, human societies and their spatial interactions, and utilize both environmental science and social science perspectives.
 Geographers seek to analyze the processes, spatial patterns and consequences of human-environment interaction, and address issues of sustainability, using maps, fieldwork and geospatial technologies such as GIS to solve real-world problems.
-Foci in Geography include : Resource Management, Physical Geography, Environmental Studies,Techniques in Geographic Analysis, Human Geography, and Urban and Land Use Planning.
-The undergraduate major core courses introduce foundational concepts in physical and human geography, as well as geographic techniques.
-An upper division distribution requirement gives students more focused work in physical environment, human geography, regional geography and applied geography or geographic techniques.
-Each student also develops a focus of interest based upon 12 units of upper division course work related to a coherent theme.
-Students should meet with an advisor, and bring an advising sheet to help decide on the best path through the major.
-(Note: The Advising Sheet may not be sufficiently accessible for all students; advisers can fill these out for students requiring assistance.)
+The undergraduate major core courses introduce foundational concepts in physical and human geography, as well as field methods and geographic information science.
+An upper division distribution requirement gives students more focused work in physical geography, human geography, regional geography and applied geography or methods.
+Each student also develops a 12-unit set of electives related to a coherent theme based on their career goals.

 - SFSU Bulletin Description

 - B.A.
 Geography Advising Sheet